VedantJoshi1409/stockfish_nnue_probe/README.md

 ## C++ Installation Guide

-Download everything except for the NNUEBridge files and probe.dll.
+Download everything except for the NNUEBridge files, main.cpp, and probe.dll.
 Put them in your source directory.
 The probing functions are in probe.cpp.

 ## Java Installation Guide